-Parents’ Weekend may be your first opportunity to visit your freshman at his college.
+Parents’ Weekend may be your first opportunity to visit your freshman at college.
 Your first visit to your student’s new home away from home can feel like a momentous occasion.
-You have an opportunity to be hosted at college by your student now that he has settled in.
+You have an opportunity to be hosted at college by your student now that they have settled in.
 It is an important step for your college student and for you.

 Most, but not all, colleges offer a Parents’ Weekend or Family Weekend – most often scheduled in the fall.
 Family members (often including grandparents and siblings) are invited to come to campus to visit for the weekend, or for a long weekend.
 The college plans activities for family members, students actually clean their rooms, at some schools families may visit classes, and families and their students spend important time getting reacquainted.